top of page

 Step 9:

-Click "Add New Project".
+If you decide to map Projects to general ledger labor accounts in GovBooks (instead of using Service Items in QuickBooks Online), click "Add New Project".
 You will need to add the projects to which employees charge time, including billable time, non-billable time and paid leave.
 The projects and paid leave are mapped here to general ledger labor accounts in QuickBooks Online.

 Step 10: